MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 - **Data engineer:** This role ingests, validates, and cleans the data.
 Once the data is refined, it's cataloged and made available for data scientists to use.
 At this stage, it's important to explore and analyze duplicate data, remove outliers, and identify missing data.
 These activities should be defined in a pipeline steps and are executed as the pre-processing of the train pipeline.
 A meaningful naming convention should be used for naming the core and derived features.

-- **Data scientist (or AI engineer):** This role prepares, navigates the training pipeline process, evaluates models.
-A data scientist identifies various patterns and relationships within the data from a data engineer, possibly selecting or generating features for the experiment.
+- **Data scientist (or AI engineer):** This role navigates the training pipeline process and evaluates models.
+A data scientist receives data from the data engineer and identifies patterns and relationships within it, possibly selecting or generating features for the experiment.
 Since feature engineering plays a major role in building a sound generalized model, it's key for this phase to be completed as thoroughly as possible.
 Various experiments can be performed with different algorithms and hyperparameters.
 Azure tools like Automated-ML can automate this task, which can also help with under- and overfitting a model.
 A successfully trained model is then registered in the model registry.
 A meaningful model naming convention should be used, and version history should be retained for lineage and traceability.

 - **Machine learning operations engineer:** This role builds end-to-end pipelines for continuous integration and delivery.
 This includes packing the model in a Docker image, validating and profiling the model, awaiting approval from a stakeholder, and deploying the model in a container orchestration service such as AKS.
 Various triggers can be set as part of continuous integration, such as for the model's code to trigger the train pipeline and then the release pipeline.